Louis97150/reactTutorial/README.md

 The video also includes some **challenges**, all of which can be found in this repository.

+All the challenges are my version the best for you it is to redo it by yourself.
+I didn't copy past what you can find in the video.

 ## Challenge 1

 Check out some [**Fun facts about React**](https://louis97150.github.io/reactTutorial/)!